-File transfer is necessary when backup data files need to be copied from the radiometer hard disk to the host computer.
+File transfer is necessary when backup data files need to be copied from the radiometer hard disk to the H-PC.
 If file backup is enabled for a measurement, the instrument stores all data files in its Data Files Directory.